cggh/panoptes/documentation/datasets.rst

 Source files structure
 ----------------------
-Internally, Panoptes uses a combination of a set of MySQL databases and a file structure to serve the data.
+Panoptes uses a combination of a set of MySQL databases and an internal file structure to serve the data.
 Data are loaded into this system be launching an **import action** that reads the data from a **source file location** (specified by ``SOURCEDATADIR`` in ``config.py``).

 The formatting of the source data relies a few concepts:

-- It is organised in a way that closely mimicks basic concepts of the Panoptes data structures, using nested folders to build the structure.
+- It is organised in a way that closely mimicks the basic concepts of the Panoptes data structures, using nested folders to reflect the structure.
 - In most cases, data are provided using simple, TAB-delimited files.
-Exceptions are made where a widely accepted standard format is used for a specific type of information (e.g. GFF files for genome annotations).
+Exceptions are made in those cases where a widely accepted standard format is used for a specific type of information (e.g. GFF files for genome annotations).
 - YAML (http://www.yaml.org/about.html) structured files are used to provide the necessary metadata to interpret and parse the data in the context of Panoptes.
-These metadata are provided in files called "settings".
+These metadata are provided in files called ``settings``.

 .. caution::
   **IMPORTANT WARNING**: Identifiers used in the source data structures (folder names, table column headers, etc..), are directly mapped to identifiers in the MySQL database tables.
 Therefore, they should be formatted as standard variable names (e.g. do not contain dashes, white spaces or other special characters, do not start with a number, ...)

 ..
 Note::
-  This documentation does not describe the directives that can be specified in the yaml settings file in full detail.
+  This documentation does not describe all the directives that can be specified in the yaml settings files.
 The sample datasets contain settings files that are fully commented, and can serve as a starting point to explore the possibe options.
+The dataset ``samples_and_variants`` provides a good starting point for exploring those settings.

 Datasets
 ~~~~~~~~
-The ``SOURCEDATADIR`` folder should contain a folder ``datasets``, serving as a root for all *datasets* being served by the Panoptes instance.
+The ``config.SOURCEDATADIR`` folder should contain a folder ``datasets``, serving as a root for all *datasets* being served by the Panoptes instance.

 In this folder, a subfolder should be present for each *dataset*.
 The folder name is used as the unique identifier of this dataset.
 In the *dataset* folder, a yaml ``settings`` file should be present, specifying the displayed name of the dataset, and an optional description.